kuznetckiy/geoscan_401_eng/charger.rst

 **Storage**

-If you don't plan to use the battery for more than 14 days, put it in a storage mode,
+If you don't plan to use the battery for more than 14 days, put it in a storage mode.

 Change **BALANCE CHG** mode to **STORAGE** to put battery in a storage mode.
 Check correct number of cells (10 Cells) and activate it by long press of **Start/Enter** button.